ropensci/MODIStsp/README.md

 2. In the **Quick Start for OSGeo4W Users** section, select the download of 32bit or 64bit of OSGeo4W network installer
 3. Run the installer
   + _Easiest Option_:
-    +Select **Express Desktop Install**, then proceed with the installation.
+    +  Select **Express Desktop Install**, then proceed with the installation.
 This will install GDAL and also other useful Spatial Processing softwares like [QGIS](http://www.qgis.org/) and [GRASS GIS](https://grass.osgeo.org/)
   + _Advanded Option_:
     +  Select **Advanced Install**, then click on "Next" a few times until you reach the "Select Packages" screen.
     +  Click on "Commandline_Utilities_", and on the list look for "_gdal: The GDAL/OGR library..." entry
     +  Click on "Skip": the word "skip" will be replaced by the current GDAL version number
     +  Click on "Next" a few times to install GDAL

-#### Debiam and Ubuntu-based systems
+### Debian and Ubuntu-based systems

-1. Ensure that your repositories contains a version of ```gdal-bin``` ≥ 1.11.1.
+1. Ensure that your repositories contain a version of ```gdal-bin``` $\ge$ 1.11.1.
     In particular, official repositories of Ubuntu 15.04 Vivid (or older) and Debian Jessie (or older) provide older versions of GDAL, so it is necessary to add UbuntuGIS-unstable repository before installing.
-To do it, follow instructions [here](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable)).
+To do this, follow instructions [here](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable)).
     With Ubuntu 15.10 Wily (and newer) this step is not mandatory, altough recommended in order to have updated version of GDAL installed.

 2. To install GDAL a terminal and type